-Returning for a second to Jon Hamm: I love Mad Men creator Matt Weiner's motto "Subtext is Pleasure" and I was keen that the dialogue in Time Spanner should sound pretty natural and leave as many jokes unsaid as possible, if that make sense, jokes that would appear more in the performing than in the reading.
-The problem with this of course is that commissioners are only going to read your script once, if that, and even if by some miracle they do correctly interpret every nuance and fluff the actors who end up having to perform the thing are only going to be spending a single afternoon with these words, there's no learning time, let alone rehearsal time, it's not bloody Shakespeare, so you do have to make it absolutely clear why people are saying what they're saying on the first read.
-It's not Shakespeare.
-And it was David who suggested the solution.
+Returning for a second to Jon Hamm, I love the motto of Mad Men creator Matt Weiner's: "Subtext is Pleasure".
+I was keen that the dialogue in Time Spanner should also sound pretty natural, organic even, leaving as many jokes unsaid as possible if that make sense, jokes that would appear more in the performing than in the reading.
+The problem with this of course is that commissioners read scripts, they don't perform them.
+They read them once, if that, and even if by some miracle they do correctly interpret every nuance and fluff, the actors who end up having to perform the thing will only be spending an afternoon with these words, there's no learning time, let alone rehearsal time, it's not bloody Shakespeare, so you do have to make it absolutely clear why people are saying what they're saying on that first read.
+It was David who suggested the solution.
 Stage directions.
 Put the subtext in the stage directions.
 Here's a tiny example:

 All David's ideas were good.
 Here I think he's suggesting John be given a stool...

 I wanted - as we all want - something basically normal but a little unfortunate.
 The words "Martin Gay" came up in conversation eight years ago and I thought: Oo, bingo!
 It wasn't until two years into the drafting that I realised I'd plumped for exactly the same name John had already chosen for his own feckless sitcom hero in "Cabin Pressure".
 This might be why nobody in the episode ever actually addresses my character as just "Martin" though.

 London!
 Secret weapon.
 Gareth always said Gabbie was the key...